 Notes

-The cookies will keep in an airtight container at room temperature for up to 3 days.
-I actually enjoy them better the day after.
+These oatmeal fig cookies will keep in an airtight container at room temperature for up to 3 days.
+I think their flavors actually get better over time!

 Nutrition